© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 · This guidebook takes about two hours to read.
 It is concisely written and well organized as a step-by-step guidebook for handy reference.

 · This guidebook is free in order to make its contents highly accessible to organizations, particularly those with limited resources.
-The free nature of this document does not in any way indicate that its content are of low value — high fees and impressive presentation do not necessarily imply high value.
+The free nature of this document does not in any way indicate that its content is of low value — high fees and impressive presentation do not necessarily imply high value.

 · The author hopes the online form of this document remains a dynamic community resource that is continually modified and improved by feedback, particularly from leaders and managers — those people in the trenches who are charged with applying business ethics techniques in the workplace.